adrianblakey/slot-car-ecom/README.md

 The board itself is called a Remora.
 Our first prototype was called this because it was a little add-on board for a commercial drone ESC (HAKRC BLHeli_32 Bit 35A 2-5S ESC) that clung to the top - a bit like the [remora fish](https://en.wikipedia.org/wiki/Remora) clings to a shark.
 Richard liked the name and persuaded me to keep it for the product - cause it sort of stuck and sticks to a slot car chassis I suppose.
 It's printed on the PCB - if you don't like it - well I hope you know what to do :-)

 There is also a [binary directory called "bin"](https://github.com/adrianblakey/slot-car-ecom/tree/main/bin) in git in which you'll find ESCape32 binaries built specifically for the part.
-There is a custom bootloader _BOOT3_FAST-rev2.bin and a firmware build _SLOTCAR-rev8.bin - you should not need the none "bin" files - but they are there for completeness.
+There is a custom bootloader _BOOT3_FAST-rev2.bin and a firmware build _SLOTCAR-rev9.bin - you should not need the none "bin" files - but they are there for completeness.

-NOTE: The current firmware binary needs updating! and will only run the HARKRC prototype.

 You can download the sources of ESCape32 and build them yourself assuming you have a suitable machine on which to do so.
 We build ours on an Arch Linux laptop - it only takes a few seconds to do.
 There are other Linux distros. that'll work fine and (guessing ... you can either: install cygwin on Windows or the [Linux Subsystem for Windows](https://learn.microsoft.com/en-us/windows/wsl/install) or suitable packages using brew on MacOS).